The Pulmonary Hypertension Program at MUSC Health offers a comprehensive and multidisciplinary approach to patients with pulmonary vascular disease.

 Pulmonary hypertension is a complex health problem that is due to high blood pressure within the lungs, which can then lead to heart failure.
-It is a disease that affects people of all ages and ethnic backgrounds.
 Frequently patients with pulmonary hypertension are not recognized until they have advanced disease because early symptoms can be confused with those of many other conditions.
-A higher awareness, earlier diagnosis and development of a comprehensive treatment plan can improve quality of life and prognosis in this life-threatening condition.
+A higher awareness, earlier diagnosis, and development of a comprehensive treatment plan can improve quality of life and prognosis in this life-threatening condition.

 - Transthoracic and transesophageal echocardiography

 - Comprehensive diagnostic radiology (V/Q, CT, MRI, angiography)

 - Cardiac catheterization (with vasoreactivity and exercise testing)

 - Coordinated referrals to cardiology, rheumatology, infectious disease, hepatology, and/or hematology

 - Oral, inhalational, subcutaneous, and intravenous therapies